Pumps, weirs, and locks

 Floodgate

 Inundation is a fancy word for 'flooding'.
 This lock allows us to flood a piece of land.
-In the past, the inundation lock was used by the army for defense.
+In the past, the inundation lock was used by the army for defence.
 They ensured that the water was too low to sail on and too high to walk or drive through.
 Now we use the lock to allow water to flow into reservoirs.
 Or to flood agricultural land.

 Dock lock